Rebeka Masarova: 2021–2022: Major debut, WTA 125 doubles title

-2023–2024: WTA Tour final and 1000 debut
+2023–2024: Maiden WTA Tour final

-Masarova reached her first tour final at the 2023 Auckland Open as a qualifier, where she lost to Coco Gauff.
+Masarova reached her first WTA Tour final at the ASB Classic in Auckland as a qualifier, where she lost to Coco Gauff.
 This catapulted her into the top 100 for the first time in her career.
 At the Dubai, she qualified for the main draw but lost to Aliaksandra Sasnovich in the first round.